Top tips for becoming an online student

 Know the syllabus

-It’s worthwhile familiarising yourself with the syllabus and the academic calendar (Year 1 and Year 2) if you haven’t already had a chance to do so.
-The syllabus is your guide to the subjects you'll be studying throughout the year, whilst the calendar will provide you with the tutorial and lecture timetable, as well as when assignments are due.
+It’s worthwhile familiarising yourself with the syllabus and the academic calendar to mark all your class times in your own diary.
+The syllabus is your guide to the subjects you'll be studying throughout the year, whilst the calendar will provide you with the online classes and lecture seminars timetable, as well as when assignments are due.
 Don’t just file them away, review the syllabus and calendar early and refer to them often.

 Get to grips with the technology

-For many of us, we’ve been propelled even further into a new virtual world but don’t worry, our online e-learning platforms are user-friendly and are designed to enhance your online study experience.
+For many of us, we’ve been propelled even further into a new virtual world but don’t worry, our online e-learning platform, Moodle, is user-friendly and designed to enhance your online study experience.
 Make the most of the subject and student forums to ask questions and hear from your fellow students.
-This supportive online community will only grow as the course progresses so be sure to logon and introduce yourself.
+This supportive online community will only grow as the course progresses so be sure to log on and introduce yourself.

 Carve out a study space